cancervariants/fusion-representation/docs/source/introduction.rst

   of gene fusions, for use in informatics pipelines.
 We also provide an educational web tool (fusion-curation) that implements our recommendations to train gene fusion curators.

-For a discussion of the Gene Fusion Guidelines with respect to existing standards, see :ref:`relationships`.
+.. todo:: For a discussion of the Gene Fusion Guidelines with respect to existing standards, see :ref:`relationships`.